reimagined/resolve/docs/frontend.md

 | subscribe          | Subscribes to View Model updates. |
 | unsubscribe        | Unsubscribes from View Model updates. |

+The [with-vanilajs](https://github.com/reimagined/resolve/tree/master/examples/with-vanillajs) example application demonstrates how to use the **resolve-client** library to implement a frontend for a reSolve application in pure JavaScript.

 ## resolve-redux